wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

     - The physical mapping between the channel number and antenna is ordered.
 For example, assuming that we combine two X310s together with `-i usrp192.168.40.2,192.168.41.2`, 0-th and 1st antennas correspond to the left and right daughterboards of the X310 with IP address 192.168.40.2; and 2nd and 3rd antennas correspond to the left and right daughterboards of the X310 with IP address 192.168.41.2.
   - Example: `--tx-channel 0,1`
 - `--rx-channel arg`
   - Description: Specify the Tx channel(s) for SDR frontend.
-The default value is 0, which mean 0-th channel.
+The default value is 0, which means 0-th channel.
 Multiple channel numbers are separated by a comma `,`.
 This option has the identical format as `--tx-channel`.
   - Default: `0`
   - Value Range: N/A
   - Notes: N/A